PCinkusz/RePay/README.md

 4. **Search**: Use the search bar to find specific merchants
 5. **Export Data**: Use the menu to export your data as JSON

-## Development

-To contribute to this project:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## Building for Production

 ```bash